-The SFRA provides a strategic overview of all forms of flood risk throughout the boroughs, now and in the future.
-This document is designed to help address local requirements, manage development requirements, and manage the risk of flooding posed to both residents and buildings.
+The SFRA provides a strategic overview of all forms of flood risk throughout the area, now and in the future.
+This document, and the associated web-based mapping delivered as part of the SFRA, is designed to help address local requirements, manage development requirements, and manage the risk of flooding posed to both residents and buildings.

-The London Borough of Hillingdon's SFRA is an important tool for ensuring that flood risk is considered in land use planning and development decisions.
-It supports the boroughs' efforts to manage flood risk and build resilience in the face of potential flooding events.
+The SFRA is an important tool for ensuring that flood risk is considered in land use planning and development decisions.
+It supports the Local Authority's efforts to manage flood risk and build resilience in the face of potential flooding events.